gravitational/teleport/docs/4.3/admin-guide.md

 Teleport uses the YAML file format for configuration.
 A sample configuration file is shown below.
-By default, it is stored in `/etc/teleport.yaml`, below is an expanded an commented version from `teleport configure`.
+By default, it is stored in `/etc/teleport.yaml`, below is an expanded and commented version from `teleport configure`.

 For a complete reference, see our [Configuration Reference - teleport.yaml](config_reference.md#teleportyaml)